Homochirality

 Homochirality is a uniformity of chirality, or handedness.
 Objects are chiral when they cannot be superposed on their mirror images.
 For example, the left and right hands of a human are approximately mirror images of each other but are not their own mirror images, so they are chiral.
-In biology, 19 of the 20 natural amino acids are homochiral, being L-chiral (left-handed), while sugars are D-chiral (right-handed).
-Homochirality can also refer to enantiopure substances in which all the constituents are the same enantiomer (a right-handed or left-handed version of an atom or molecule), but some sources discourage this use of the term.
+In biology, 19 of the 20 natural amino acids are homochiral, being L-chiral (left-handed) with exception of glycine, which is achiral (its own mirror molecule), while sugars are D-chiral (right-handed).
+Also, homochiral is sometimes used to describe enantiopure samples of substances in which all the constituents are the same enantiomer (a right-handed or left-handed version of an atom or molecule), but some sources discourage this use of the term.

 It is unclear whether homochirality has a purpose; however, it appears to be a form of information storage.
 One suggestion is that it reduces entropy barriers in the formation of large organized molecules.
-It has been experimentally verified that amino acids form large aggregates in larger abundance from an enantiopure samples of the amino acid than from racemic (enantiomerically mixed) ones.
+It has been experimentally verified that amino acids form large aggregates in larger abundance from enantiopure samples than from racemic (enantiomerically mixed) ones.

 It is not clear whether homochirality emerged before or after life, and many mechanisms for its origin have been proposed.
 Some of these models propose three distinct steps: mirror-symmetry breaking creates a minute enantiomeric imbalance, chiral amplification builds on this imbalance, and chiral transmission is the transfer of chirality from one set of molecules to another.

 In biology

-Amino acids are the building blocks of peptides and enzymes while sugar-peptide chains are the backbone of RNA and DNA.
+Amino acids are the building blocks of peptides and enzymes, while sugar–peptide chains are the backbones of RNA and DNA.
 In biological organisms, amino acids appear almost exclusively in the left-handed form (L-amino acids) and sugars in the right-handed form (R-sugars).
 Since the enzymes catalyze reactions, they enforce homochirality on a great variety of other chemicals, including hormones, toxins, fragrances and food flavors.
 Glycine is achiral, as are some other non-proteinogenic amino acids that are either achiral (such as dimethylglycine) or of the D enantiomeric form.

 Biological organisms easily discriminate between molecules with different chiralities.
 This can affect physiological reactions such as smell and taste.
 Carvone, a terpenoid found in essential oils, smells like mint in its L-form and caraway in its R-form.
-Limonene tastes like citrics when right-handed and pine when left-handed.
+Limonene tastes like citrus when right-handed and pine when left-handed.

 Homochirality also affects the response to drugs.
 Thalidomide, in its left-handed form, cures morning sickness; in its right-handed form, it causes birth defects.
 Unfortunately, even if a pure left-handed version is administered, some of it can convert to the right-handed form in the patient.
 Many drugs are available as both a racemic mixture (equal amounts of both chiralities) and an enantiopure drug (only one chirality).
 Depending on the manufacturing process, enantiopure forms can be more expensive to produce than stereochemical mixtures.